hechoendrupal/drupal-console-book/en/commands/locale-language-delete.md

 # locale:language:delete
-The **locale:language:delete** command DElete a language to be supported by your site
+The **locale:language:delete** command Delete a language to be supported by your site

 **Usage:**
 ```